gagarski/vertigram/vertigram-telegram-client/README.md

 [sharedData](io.vertx.core.Vertx.sharedData) or just by passing it everywhere as a parameter).
 [DirectTelegram](ski.gagar.vertigram.telegram.client.DirectTelegram) is safe to be shared and can be used from multiple threads.
-However, if you want to explore Vertigram way of sharing [Telegram](ski.gagar.vertigram.telegram.client.Telegram) across your bot, you may explore `vertigram` module, which introduce `vertigram-core`-enabled way to talk to Telegram from across your application.
+However, if you want to explore Vertigram way of sharing [Telegram](ski.gagar.vertigram.telegram.client.Telegram) across your bot, you may explore <a href="../vertigram/index.html">`vertigram`</a> module, which introduce
+<a href="../vertigram-core/index.html">`vertigram-core`</a>-enabled way to talk to Telegram
+from your application.
 It wraps [Telegram](ski.gagar.vertigram.telegram.client.Telegram) into a verticle and provides a thin client to talk to this verticle using event bus, providing same [Telegram](ski.gagar.vertigram.telegram.client.Telegram) interface.